kubernetes-study-guide/Kubernetes-Study-Guide/04_pods/README.md

     app: apache_webserver  # this says it will forward traffic to object that has metadata.label entry with key/value pair of 'app: apache_webserver' that's how this object and the pod object links together.
 ```

 There are different types of service objects, in our case we are creating a NodePort type service.
 NodePort services are quite crude and isn't recommended for production, but we're using it here because it's the easiest service type to understand for a beginner.
-Before we create our service object.

 Now let's create the service object:

 ```bash
 $ kubectl apply -f configs/svc-nodeport-descriptor.yml